mui/material-ui/ROADMAP.md

 ## Breaking changes before v1

 It's time to look at the last breaking changes needed before releasing Material-UI v1.
-Users trying out and using v1-beta and giving feedback has been a tremendous help.
+Users trying out and using master and giving feedback has been a tremendous help.
 Thank you!

 This feedback has guided the following list of important breaking changes that **are needed for the stable version**: